-2 Our review focused on two specific authorizations in this statute, 31 U.S.C. § 1344(b)(9), authorization for hometo-work, and 31 U.S.C. § 1344(g), authorization for office-to-mass transportation facility.
+Our review focused on two specific authorizations in this statute, 31 U.S.C. § 1344(b)(9), authorization for hometo-work, and 31 U.S.C. § 1344(g), authorization for office-to-mass transportation facility.

-1 Two other FHFA employees served as back-up drivers when primary driver was unavailable.
+&lt;sup>1 Two other FHFA employees served as back-up drivers when primary driver was unavailable.
 The back-up drivers each reported to us that they dropped off or picked up at local airports on several occasions; however, they did not know whether those trips were for personal or official travel.

-Based on the facts learned during our administrative ve investigation, we found that FHFA employees to provide both and with transportation in FHFA vehicles, and that such th transportation was inconsistent with Section 1344.
-Based on our review of these facts, we deter- rmined that relied on and other Agency officials, with long-sta tanding government experience, to ensure that his transportation in FHFA vehicles was appropriat obtain the necessary determinations to provide hom 1344(b)(9), or to provide office-to-mass transit tran nsportation under 31 U.S.C. § 1344(g).
-1. Authorization of "portal-to-portal" transportation on for During the first half of 2012, began receiving death threats by telephone, email, and social media regarding FHFA A decisions relative to the housing market.
+Based on the facts learned during our administrative investigation, we found that FHFA employees to provide both and with transportation in FHFA vehicles, and that such 1344.
+Based on our review of these facts, we determ nding government experience, to ensure that his transportation in FHFA vehicles was appropriate obtain the necessary determinations to provide home 1344(b)(9), or to provide office-to-mass transit trans sportation under 31 U.S.C. § 1344(g).
+1. Authorization of "portal-to-portal" transportation n for During the first half of 2012, telephone, email, and social media regarding FHFA and the state of the